Fiach-Dubh/BITCOIN-YouTube/README.md

 For YouTube Shorts:

 Shorts are a newer video category on YouTube.
-For YouTube to recognize your upload as a short the video needs to be less then 1 minute in length, have the same aspect ratio as a phone (4:5 or 1:1 generally works).
+For YouTube to recognize your upload as a short the video needs to be less then 1 minute in length, have the same aspect ratio as a phone (9:16 works).
 Also be sure to put #Shorts in the video description and/or the title of the video for YouTube to know your video is a short.

 On Sponsors: